3scale-labs/perftest-toolkit/README.md

 High level overview is quite simple.
 Main components are represented in the diagram below.

 * Injector: Source of HTTP traffic requests
-* Openshift Container Platform with 3Scale AMP deployed
+* Openshift Container Platform with 3scale installed
 * Upstream API: Also named as backend API, this is the final API service as an HTTP traffic endpoint.
 Optionally, for testing purposes, steps to use a fictional API named *echo-api* are also provided in this document.
 * Test Configurator (Buddhi): 3scale setup and traffic generation tool